pdfruth/dallas-docker-meetup-Aug2018/lab05/README.md

 ## Task 1: Create a simple node.js process

-Way back in [lab 02](lab02/README.md) we built an image with a node.js process in it and ran it in the Docker runtime on our local machines...remember that?
+Way back in [lab 02](lab02/README.md) we built an image with a node.js process in it and ran it in the Docker runtime on our local machines.
+Remember that?
 Well now, we'll move a copy of that image to our Dockerhub account so its available to run in our IBM Cloud Private Cluster.

 First lets tag our image.
 ```